-Jennifer Aniston Recalls When Harvey Weinstein Insisted She Wear A Marchese Dress
+Jennifer Aniston Recalls When Harvey Weinstein Insisted She Wear A Marchesa Dress

 The back story is that, at the time, the designer had just recently launched her first line.
 Not only that, but the designer in question was Georgina Chapman, Weinstein’s ex-wife.

 To be fair, Jennifer did look at what Marchesa had to offer as far as style statements went not long after Chapman joined the ranks of high-end fashion designers.
-She leafed through Georgina’s look book but ended up declining Weinstein’s offer.
+She leafed through Georgina’s look book but ended up declining Weinstein’s offer — which was actually tantamount to a demand.
 After all, the Friends star has always had a handle on what she likes to wear.
 So, she told the producer of her latest film that she would not be wearing Marchesa for the event.

 Weinstein insisted that his leading lady needed to wear his ex-wife’s dress but Jennifer absolutely refused.
 In addition, she admitted she was not going to budge on that decision, saying, “Well, what was he going to do?
 Come over here and make me wear it?!”